top of page

 1) The full title of BS 7730 'Ergonomics of the thermal environment, analytical determination and interpretation of thermal comfort using calculation of the PMV and PPD indices and local thermal comfort', suggests complexity.
 It states that 'human thermal sensation' is mainly related to the 'thermal balance of the whole body', influenced by 'physical activity and clothing' as well as 'environmental parameters', 'air and radiant temperatures', 'velocity and humidity' [4].

 2) These variables directly affect core physiological processes such as heat exchange and body temperature regulation, key to maintaining a thermal balance.
-Despite these complexities, individual control over the immediate environment can also play a significant role in determining thermal comfort.
-This key ergonomics point should not be lost during system design, when carrying out the detailed calculations for PMV and PPD.
+Despite these complexities, individual control over the immediate environment can also play a significant role in determining thermal comfort;

 “Research evidence suggests that occupant satisfaction and productivity can be increased by giving individuals greater control over their local environment” [3].